Congrats! Your son is now a Delta Upsilon. Here are some things we think you should know to help him have the best DU experience.

 The DU Educational Foundation also provides 10 McQuaid Scholarships each year that help brothers fund their undergraduate or graduate degrees.
 Encourage your son to consider this opportunity.

 Now that your son is a Delta Upsilon, he will likely be excited to show off his new letters!
-DU works with a number of vendors to provide quality DU merchandise and protect DU's trademarked names and logos.
+DU has an offical store and works with a number of other vendors to provide quality DU merchandise and protect DU's trademarked names and logos.
 Visit our Shop page to find items available to purchase from the International Fraternity or to find a licensed vendor.

 Delta Upsilon has a number of publications and resources available to help you learn more about the Fraternity.